hrachovcovat/english/06_storytelling/index.md

 ![me.](Img/panicking1.jpg)

-Let's get back to the age I was still able to relax, the word stress was just a word and everything I had in my mind was which animal I will make of chestnuts.
+Let's get back to the age I was still able to relax, the word stress was just a word and only problem I had in my mind was which animal I will make of chestnuts.
 It was in the kindergaten.
 Yes, a long time ago.

 > Let me introduce you a 'relaxed me'